bigpigeon/toyorm/README.md

 preload need have relation field and container field

-use relations field to link the main record and sub record
+relations field is used to link the main record and sub record

-use container field to save sub record
+container field is used to save sub record

 **one to one**